nicho92/MtgDesktopCompanion/README.md

 > Generate a website of your collections with your own template.
 > get dashboard of cards prices variation
 > lookup for cards in auction websites
-> import / export decks and list cards in multiple format (mtgo,dci sheet, csv, cockatrice,..)
+> import / export decks and list cards in multiple format (mtgo,dci sheet, csv, cockatrice,MagicCardMarket wantlist..)
 > get alerted for wanted cards !
 > import your deck from website (tappedout, deckstat,mtggoldfish,...)
+> manacurve, color and type repartition
+> Standalone servers (game room, console server, http server, price checking).
+> New magiccardMarket Pricer : Stay tunned !!,  when you're alerted by a good bid for your wanted cards, it's automatically added to your cart !

 > Modularity :
 - manage your prices provider